aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/pivot-tables/working-with-data-display-formats-of-datafield-in-pivot-table/_index.md

 {{% alert color="primary" %}}

-Aspose.Cells supports all the data display formats of DataField.
+Aspose.Cells for Node.js via C++ supports all the data display formats of DataField.

 {{% /alert %}}

 ## **"Rank Smallest to Largest" and "Rank Largest to Smallest" display format option**

 ASpose.Cells provides the ability to set the display format option for pivot fields.
-For this, the API provides the [**PivotShowValuesSetting.setCalculationType**](https://reference.aspose.com/cells/nodejs-cpp/pivotshowvaluessetting/#setCalculationType-number-) property.
-To rank largest to smallest, you may set the [**PivotShowValuesSetting.setCalculationType**](https://reference.aspose.com/cells/nodejs-cpp/pivotshowvaluessetting/#setCalculationType-number-) property to [**PivotFieldDataDisplayFormat.RankLargestToSmallest**](https://reference.aspose.com/cells/net/aspose.cells.pivot/pivotfielddatadisplayformat).
+For this, the API provides the [**PivotShowValuesSetting.setCalculationType**](https://reference.aspose.com/cells/nodejs-cpp/pivotshowvaluessetting/#setCalculationType-pivotfielddatadisplayformat-) property.
+To rank largest to smallest, you may set the [**PivotShowValuesSetting.setCalculationType**](https://reference.aspose.com/cells/nodejs-cpp/pivotshowvaluessetting/#setCalculationType-pivotfielddatadisplayformat-) property to [**PivotFieldDataDisplayFormat.RankLargestToSmallest**](https://reference.aspose.com/cells/nodejs-cpp/pivotfielddatadisplayformat/).
 The following code snippet demonstrates setting the display format options.

 Sample source and output files can be downloaded from here for testing the sample code: